sunnystormy/Lcode/README.md

 # Lcode
-L(ibre)code is an IDE for GNU/Linux that allows users to easily develop Swift appliations.
+L(ibre)code is an IDE for GNU/Linux that allows users to easily develop Swift applications.